ModumUnlimited/StudyMaterials/README.md

 Please note:
 Copyright (C) Modum Unlimited - All Rights Reserved

-Unauthorized copying of this file, via any medium is strictly prohibited
+Unauthorized copying or redistribution of files in this repository, via any medium is strictly prohibited